3 Questions Your Firm Should Be Asking Before Hiring a Marketing Vendor

 03 – Are they promising the world?

 Too many lawyer marketing providers say they can place their customers at the top of Google’s search results, when they should know it’s an empty promise.
 Internet marketing is more nuanced, consumers are savvier than ever and Google doesn’t look kindly upon yesterday’s approaches to “gaming” the system.
 A vendor that still relies on outdated pitches like “page one Google rank placement” is one that’s behind the times.

-Instead, a legal marketing vendor should know about long-tail searches.
+Instead, a legal marketing vendor should know SEO and about long-tail searches.
 They should be willing to work with you to discover the most efficient and cost-effective phrases on PPC rather than chasing the most expensive options.
 They should have a pragmatic attitude toward paid social media – and they should approach all of these things with an understanding that your number one goal is running a law firm that delivers results for your clients.

 Learn how to secure a steady stream of new clients

 Download Client Acquisition Strategies For The Solo Practitioner, our free marketing playbook exclusively for the one-attorney-shop.